 The curious part about this case is that a cousin and a psychic both said that she would be found in that area.
 The cousin said that they had a dream about where to find Combs.

 The cousin’s information even practically led police to the body.
 I’m not sure if the cousin or the psychic were ever investigated.
-The cousin was never named publically.

 It was such a secluded area and Combs’ body was hidden fairly well.
 I suspect that the cousin knows more about what happened.
 I’m not buying that it was just a dream.